AmadeusloveIris/GraphNovo/README.md

 ~~~
 This alert suggests that the spectrum identified by \<idx\> is too extensive to fit into the device memory.
 Essentially, you are required to carry out the inference on a device that possesses adequate memory.
 Typically, this would mean using a CPU with a memory capacity of 150 Gb or a GPU with 80 Gb memory.

 For reprocessing those spectra, the simplest method involves executing the same command with a specific device name.
+The rest of the spectra will automatically be appended to the output file.
 For example:

 ~~~
 python main.py <same argument> infer.device='cpu'